 Or, consider renting a ready-to-roll RV; check individual campsites in advance for any RV restrictions.

 You can also backpack deep into California's expansive wilderness areas—just be sure you have a permit before you head out (check individual locations for permit requirements).

-Many state and national parks permit camping, although some popular locations such as Yosemite and Sequoia/Kings Canyon tend to fill up months in advance, so reserve as early as possible.
+Many state and national parks permit camping.
+Some popular locations such as Yosemite and Sequoia/Kings Canyon tend to fill up months in advance, so reserve as early as possible.
 Federal lands operated by the Bureau of Land Management, U.S. Forest Service, and U.S. Fish & Wildlife, also have thousands of campsites, which are often uncrowded, even during the summer months.
 There are also many outstanding private campgrounds statewide.

 California is made for road trips.
 An easy-to-navigate network of more than 50,000 miles of good-quality highways and freeways link just about every corner of the state, with secondary routes leading to even more under-the-radar finds.
 Some of these roads are famous—Highway 1 along the Pacific Coast, legendary Route 66, and Avenue of the Giants (Highway 101 winding through towering redwoods).
 Some are workhorses—most notably Interstates 5 and 80—getting drivers (and truckers) up and across the state as quickly as possible.
 But even these heavy-lifters can lead you to surprising destinations.

 No matter where you drive, remember the basic rules of the road.
 Below is a rundown of the laws everyone should know before getting behind a wheel in California, along with a few resources to get the road information you need.

 California law states that everyone in a vehicle must wear a seatbelt, and motorcyclists must wear a helmet.